 Vaginal Atrophy Specialist

-Valentin Tureanu, MD, NCMP
+Valentin Tureanu, MD, MSCP

-Reproductive Endocrinologist & Certified Menopause Practitioner located in Chicago, IL & Downers Grove, IL
+Reproductive Endocrinologist & Certified Menopause Practitioner located in Chicago, IL

 Vaginal atrophy affects millions of women in or near menopause, causing structural changes in the vagina that can result in an array of unpleasant symptoms.
-As a trusted and experienced gynecologist and certified menopause practitioner, Dr. Valentin Tureanu is skilled in helping women in Chicago and Downers Grove, Illinois, find the ideal treatment option to help relieve the symptoms of vaginal atrophy so they can lead healthier, more comfortable lives.
+As a trusted and experienced gynecologist and certified menopause practitioner, Dr. Valentin Tureanu is skilled in helping women in Chicago, Illinois, find the ideal treatment option to help relieve the symptoms of vaginal atrophy so they can lead healthier, more comfortable lives.
 To learn more about vaginal atrophy or to have your symptoms evaluated, call the office, or schedule your office visit online today.

 Vaginal Atrophy